mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/lesson-02.md

 setCount(newCount) // updated
 ```

 This works!
-The first line creates a copy of the count array and uses that to update state!
+The first line creates a copy of the count array and uses that to update the state!

 <!-- > -->

 Let's apply that to the Counter example.
-In App,js:
+In App.js:

 ```JS
 <div className="App">